 In the absence of facts, we tell ourselves stories.
 “In the absence of facts, he thinks, we tell ourselves stories.
 This is clearly what the news media is doing – CNN, Twitter, Huffington Post – the twenty-four-hour cycle of speculation…” Gus Franklin, an investigator, in After the Fall by Noah Hawley, a work of fiction, Grand Central Publishing, New York, N.Y., 2016, Page 195.

+In times of universal deceit, telling the truth is a revolutionary act.
+Attributed to George Orwell.
+Quote Investigator: Several researchers have attempted to find these words in George Orwell’s oeuvre and have not succeeded.
 Is Truth Dead?
 Time magazine cover, April 3, 2017.
 “To illustrate this week’s cover story on President Trump and the truth, we took inspiration from one of the most iconic covers in TIME’s history.
 Set on a stark black field and inside the red border, the headline ‘Is Truth Dead?’ is a typographical homage to our ‘Is God Dead?’ cover from April 8, 1966.”
 Press Room.
 “Is Truth Dead?
 Behind the TIME Cover” by D.W.
 Pine, Mar 23, 2017.
 It's not a lie if you believe it.
 Fictional character George Costanza's advice on how to beat a lie detector test.
 Seinfeld, television series, Season 6, Episode 16, The Beard.
 YouTube.
 Script.